andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 I peel open an eyelid and muster the strength for a mumbled "yeah."

-"Sorry, but it's time to start rehearsal," Mark coyly remarks behind a Cheshire cat smile that I'll soon become intimately familiar with.
+"Sorry, but it's time to start rehearsal," Mark coyly remarks behind a Cheshire cat smile that my brain files under the heading of "ornery."
+An impish grin I'll be intimately familiar with over the next two weeks.

 I scrape myself off the floor, still reeling from
 <a href="/traveler/2023_05-scandinavia.html" target="_blank" rel="noopener noreferrer">3 weeks in Scandinavia</a>.
-I landed in Durham late last night and worked all day today so my batteries are are running on emergency reserve.
+My flight landed late last night so my energy levels are dangerously depleted.

+This should go well.

+As we work through a few cycles Mark says the deal about walking back farther

+THis is when the emergency FEMA workers in my brain get to work

+Put Pythagoras here?

 During the two months between the audition and the start of rehearsals Mark sent us an email with our order in the lineup.
 He assigned each of us a performer from